-Here are six steps you can follow to solve the skill gap on your factory floor using a digital manufacturing operating system (MOS).
+Here are six steps you can follow to solve the skill gap on your factory floor using a connected worker platform.

 1. Protect Valuable Knowledge

-The first step toward addressing the skills gap is to tap into the knowledge, skills and resources of the retiring generation — a process that involves capturing and then digitizing this knowledge.
+The first step to solve the skill gap is to tap into the knowledge, skills and resources of the retiring generation — a process that involves capturing and then digitizing this knowledge.
 Many “baby boomers,” or those born between 1946 to 1964, have been working in the manufacturing sector for several decades and as a result have a lot of knowledge about the industry, their role and the equipment.
 As you prepare to fill the positions left behind by these retirees, it’s critical to first capture their knowledge with the ultimate goal of transferring it to the incoming workforce.